andrewarrow/boring_company_chat/README.md

 # boring company chat

-this is the start of a macOS navtive AppKit cocoa swift3 chat app.
+this is the start of a macOS native AppKit cocoa swift3 chat app.

 The idea came from https://josephg.com/blog/electron-is-flash-for-the-desktop/